 We post photos on the Cheley Connection daily.
 In the Connection, you will also receive a weekly report from your camper’s “go-to” counselor three times per term.

 On the second night of camp, every camper will write a postcard home.
 These postcards are a Cheley tradition!
 We realize that writing a postcard on the second night does not provide much time for descriptive events to have happened nor sufficient space to say everything, but the purpose is to give you a little insight into your camper’s first few days at camp.
 We provide these pre-addressed and stamped Cheley postcards to every camper.

 Every Sunday, campers are also required to write a letter “home.”
 We do not provide these letters.
 Campers must bring stationary, envelopes, and stamps, or purchase them from the Camp Store.

-Except in emergency circumstances, campers are not allowed to make phone calls.
-If you need to get an immediate message to your child, we ask that you call our office and leave a message for their unit director.
-They will check with your camper and then call you back with your camper’s response.
+Except in emergency circumstances, We do not allow campers to call home or receive calls from home.
+To give you an update about your camper’s first summer at Cheley, unit directors will call 1st-year families by the end of the first week of each term.
+If you need to get an immediate message to your camper, we ask that you call our office and leave a message for their unit director.
+They will check with your camper and we will call you back with your camper’s response.

 For more information, please visit Contact Your Camper.

 We believe that campers have a richer, more impactful experience when they can disconnect from technology and learn to connect on a deeper level.
 As such, campers are not permitted to bring electronics to camp nor use them during their time at camp.

 If your camper brings an electronic to camp, we will collect it when they arrive and hand it back when they leave.

 For more information, please visit Packing for Camp.